- What areas do you cover?

 I also hold a strong belief in the importance of a fourth trimester – the three months after the birth where a mother has the chance to bond with her new baby, establish successful breastfeeding, strengthen herself and adjust to her changing life.
 This is a key time for your partner too, to adjust to their new role.

 I am a great believer in the magic of breastfeeding.
 Not only is it the perfect food for babies, but also gives immeasurable comfort and solace.
 It is also a fantastic way to help heal a difficult birth for the mama and to establish a beautiful bond.
-I am a committed member of La Leche League and attend regular breastfeeding support series meetings.
+I am also a committed volunteer with La Leche League.

 Do I have to have a home birth to have a Birth Doula?